-PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS BY THE COMPANY UNDER SECTION 186
+PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS BY THE COMPANY UNDERSECTION 186 OF THE COMPANIES ACT 2013

-The particulars of loans guarantees or investments by your Company under Section 186are stated in Notes to Accounts forming part of this Annual Report.
+The particulars of loans guarantees and investments by your Companyas required under Section 186 of the Act are stated in Notes to Accounts of the financialstatements forming part of this Annual Report.

 CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 All related party transactions that were entered and executed duringthe year under review were at arms' length basis.
 As per the provisions of Section 188 ofthe Act and Rules made thereunder read with Regulation 23 of the SEBI LODR your Companyhad obtained approval of the Audit Committee under omnibus approval route and / or underspecific agenda items for entering into such transactions.

 Particulars of contracts or arrangements entered into by your Companywith the related parties referred to in Section 188(1) of the Act in prescribed formAOC-2 is annexed herewith as Annexure - IV to this Report.

 Your Directors draw attention of the members to notes to the financialstatements which inter-alia set out related party disclosures.
 The Policy on materialityof related parties transactions and dealing with related parties as approved by the Boardmay be accessed on your Company's website at the link:

 In terms of Regulation 23 of the SEBI LODR approval of the members forall material related party transactions will be taken at the ensuing AGM.
 The detailspertaining to transaction with person or entity belonging the promoter/promoter groupwhich holds 10% or more shareholding in the Company are mentioned in the StandaloneFinancial Statement.